mtayler/solarized-osx-terminal-colors/README.md

 I've only tested this on Mountain Lion and Mavericks, and cannot guarantee success using any other version.

-I suggest using iTerm2, with using the main solarized repo's iTerm2 preset. iTerm2 (with about 5 minutes of customization) is much more powerful and easier to use than Terminal.app.
+Rather than using Terminal.app, I suggest moving to iTerm2, with using the main solarized repo's iTerm2 preset. iTerm2 (with about 5 minutes of customization) is much more powerful and easier to use than Terminal.app.
 However, if you are deadset on using Terminal.app, these colorschemes work great.

 Installation:
 -------------